deng-gdb/eurostat-gdp/README.md

 The Terraform configuration consists of the following files:

-- **.terraform.version**.
-This file contains the Terraform version that have been installed.
 - **main.tf**.
 This file contains the main set of configuration for the project.
 - **variables.tf**.
 This file contains the declarations for variables used in the Terraform configuration.
-- **terraform.tfvars**.
-This file contains the variables values used in the configuration.

 Let's review these files briefly.